New Orleans Collaborative for Early Childhood Research

 The New Orleans Collaborative for Early Childhood Research (CECR) is a partnership between Tulane University’s Early Childhood Policy Research Lab, Agenda for Children, and New Orleans Public Schools to conduct research on early childhood programs and policies in New Orleans.
 CECR’s work examines access to critical early programs and supports, and the effects that these programs and policies have on children and families.

-1. Parent Experiences in the NOLA-PS Common Application Process (formerly OneApp) Policy brief series coming soon!
+1. Parent Experiences in the NOLA-PS Common Application Process (formerly OneApp)

 From interviews with 100 parents who applied for early childhood or kindergarten seats in 2020, we summarize parents’ program preferences, application challenges, and information sources, and how the COVID-19 pandemic affected their choices.
 (Funded by the Institute for Education Sciences)